Syllabus & Logistics

 - A strong focus is put on geometric and 3D visual understanding

-- Process and analyze images with efficient tools
+- After this course, students should be able to- Process and analyze images with efficient tools

 - Train modern computer vision models for visual applications